reillo/laravel-tblist/README.md

 {{ Form::close() }}
 ```

-For complete example, see `src/example` folder.
+For complete example, see `example` folder.

 -------------